Yitskhok Rudashevski

-Yitskhok Rudashevski (10 December 1927, Vilnius – 1 October 1943) was a young Jewish teenager who lived in the Vilna Ghetto, Lithuania.
+Yitskhok Rudashevski (also Isaac Rudashevsky) (10 December 1927, Vilnius – 1 October 1943) was a young Jewish teenager who lived in the Vilna Ghetto, Lithuania.
 He wrote a diary from June 1941 to April 1943 which detailed his life and struggles living in the ghetto.
 He was shot to death in the Ponary massacre during the liquidation of September–October 1943.
 His diary was discovered by his cousin Sorah/Sarah Voloshina Kliwiec/Klivetz/Klibatz, קליבץ), in 1944.
 She escaped the ghetto, fought with the Jewish partisans, and when Vilnius was liberated, she returned to the hideout.